-Fretboard tapping was a novel technique when Eddie Van Halen recorded his groundbreaking, legendary shred showcase piece “Eruption” for Van Halen’s 1978 debut album.
+Fretboard tapping on the electric guitar was a novel technique when Eddie Van Halen recorded his groundbreaking, legendary shred showcase piece Eruption for Van Halen’s 1978 debut album.

 With its spectacular application of fretboard tapping, the song quickly established tapping as an essential element within a new modern vocabulary of flash licks and tricks.